 Marcel Vidal makes paintings and sculptures.
-He graduated from the National College of Art and Design in 2009.
 He works intuitively with a variety of materials, constructing distinctive sculptures, that often stage and frame his paintings.
 His approach to sculpture and its assembled chaos and combative insistence is strongly contrasted by his paintings made in oil and watercolor.
 Vidal's paintings are restrained, often withholding information, through rigorous cropping in an attempt to frustrate interpretation.
-The convergence of these two modes of production and their aesthetic contrast is what interests him.
+He graduated from NCAD in 2009.